mongodb/docs-java/source/includes/get-started/query-output.rst

      ...
    }

-If you receive no output or an error, check whether you included the proper connection string in your Java class, and whether you loaded the sample dataset into your MongoDB Atlas cluster.
+If you encounter an error or see no output, ensure that you specified the correct connection string and that you loaded the sample data.